purescript/purescript/prelude/README.md

 #### `Apply`

+Pass arguments into a Functor-wrapped function, returning a new wrapped result.

+`Just (+) <*> Just 5 <*> Nothing == Nothing`

     class (Functor f) <= Apply f where
       (<*>) :: forall a b. f (a -> b) -> f a -> f b

 #### `Bind`

+Compose monadic actions together, passing the result of one as the input to the next.

     class (Apply m) <= Bind m where
       (>>=) :: forall a b. m a -> (a -> m b) -> m b

 #### `Bits`

+Bitwise operations on data.

     class Bits b where
       (.&.) :: b -> b -> b